Southeast Zone

 ANNIE CREEK: brook trout, brown trout, bull trout and redband trout

 Fishing not recommended.
-Fishing remains very slow due to cold water temperatures and very deep snow around the creek.
+Fishing remains very slow due to high flows, cold water temperatures and very deep snow around the creek.
 Open year round with bait allowed.

 Most of the creek is dominated by small brook trout up to 10 inches.
 Brown trout are rare and redband trout are highly unlikely in the catch.
 Please report any bull trout or redband/rainbow trout caught in the creek to ODFW at 541-883-5732.